taofit/river-size/README.md

   in the input matrix.
 The sizes don't need to be in any particular order.

   Note that a river can twist.
-In other words, it doesn't have to be a straight vertical line or a straight horizontal line; it can be L-shaped, for example.
+In other words, it doesn't have to be a straight vertical line or a straight horizontal line; it can be L-shaped or Y-shaped, for example.

   You're given a two-dimensional array (a matrix) of potentially unequal height and width containing only `0`s and `1`s.
 Each